samuel-hunter/parsnip/README.md

 The [Tiny C example](./examples/tiny-c.lisp) is an extremely bare-bones subset of C, with a single primitive integer type and limited mechanisms.
 It demonstrates an example of what patterns can be used to parse C-family grammars with parser combinators.

-## Concepts

-Parsers are given four "tracks" of continuations: success/failure with consumed input, and "empty" success/failure (that is, without consumed output).
-Most combinators that handle failures, only handle empty failures.
-The two exceptions are `handle-rewind` and `try!`, which saves the input stream's position and rewinds to an "empty" state before handling the failure.
-A consumed success only matters to retrack all future empty continuations to consumed continuations (so a consumed success followed by an empty failure counts as a consumed failure).

-This model is used by Haskell's [parsec](https://hackage.haskell.org/package/parsec) and [megaparsec](https://github.com/mrkkrp/megaparsec) libraries.
-I tried to use a simple ok/fail model, but after writing the example JSON and Tiny C files, found that this model works best.

 ## API

 ### [Function] **ok** *value* => *parser*